bytecodealliance/wasm-micro-runtime/gitbook/tutorial/running_modes/README.md

 It could run wasm applications in Interpreter/JIT running mode:

 - Interpreter:
+  Interpreters are very useful when debugging or studying, but their performance is relatively poor compared with other running modes.
 We support two running modes of the interpreter:
   - Classic Interpreter: plain interpreter running mode
   - Fast Interpreter: as you can guess from the name, the fast interpreter runs ~2X faster than the classic interpreter but consumes about 2X memory to hold the pre-compiled code.
 - JIT: